The happy family doesn’t exist, and it’s all good

 Many families or the people constituting that family, often don’t even know themselves if they are happy or unhappy until hits them, often in the form of a Karmentum such as meeting someone, a diagnose or accident.

-How can we ever know and what is does happy mean anyway?
+How can we ever know and what does happy even mean anyway?

 If you have children you know that during their growth they go through different stages of evolution and growth when parents would often describe it as hard to deal with.
 The terrible two is a famous one, and it often starts when parents see a clear shift in the kid wanting to do things their way, not always a safe and clean way.
 The kid will probably see themselves as doing exactly, and finally, what they have been trained for during two years with parents, grandparents and others cheering them every time they tried, and now that they motorically can put their shoes on themselves parents don’t have the time to wait for them, will grab the shoe and put it on with hard hands.
 Now who is having a tantrum, the kid or the parent?